 Students on a field course in

-I taught 1 week of the 11 weeks of instruction.
+I teach 1 of the 11 weeks of instruction

 Sarawak Borneo and Peninsular Malaysia

 Attended by 5-8 NTU undergrads